10 Ways Hollywood Romantices Toxic Behaviors

 Photo Credit: Master1305 via Shutterstock.com.

 The action flick Mr. & Mrs. Smith is the most egregious example showcasing a connection between passion and violence.
-They’re both bored, phoning in the relationship until they discover each other’s secret, a blowout fight that culminates in the most passionate night of their marriage.
+They’re both bored, phoning in the relationship until they discover each other’s secret, resulting in a blowout fight that culminates in the most passionate night of their marriage.

 Drama is Love